iliazlobin/software-developer-agent/README.md

 # Software Engineer Agent for Enterprise Development

+*An extension of [Open SWE](https://github.com/langchain-ai/open-swe) by LangChain*

+> **⚠️ Prototype Status**: This is prototype work in progress.
+Some functionality might not be fully tested or stable.
+Use with caution in production environments.

 ## Abstract
 This project provides an AI software engineer that automates the complete software development lifecycle—from requirements analysis and architecture design to implementation, testing.
-Powered by LangGraph, it acts as an autonomous development team member, creating production-ready code, comprehensive test suites, and maintaining high software quality standards for enterprise organizations.
+Built as an extension of LangChain's Open SWE project, it acts as an autonomous development team member, creating production-ready code, comprehensive test suites, and maintaining high software quality standards for enterprise organizations.

 ## Motivation
 Enterprise software development faces unique challenges: complex requirements, strict compliance needs, extensive testing requirements, and the need for maintainable, scalable solutions.
 Manual development processes are bottlenecks in modern enterprises where speed and quality are both critical.
 This project solves these challenges by providing an AI agent that can understand business requirements, design appropriate solutions, implement code following enterprise standards, create comprehensive tests, and ensure quality—all while maintaining the rigor and documentation standards expected in enterprise environments.